 An email can be suspended for several reasons, some for intentional policy reasons.
 A common reason is that the email is from an unregistered user when you require users to register.
 Example:

-For more information, see What causes emails to be suspended? below.
+For more information, see What causes tickets to be suspended? below.

 We recommend implementing a process for reviewing suspended emails.
 See Guidelines for reviewing suspended tickets.